Park Hee-young

-Park Hee-young (born 24 May 1987) is a South Korean professional golfer currently playing on the LPGA Tour.
+Park Hee-young (born 24 May 1987) is a South Korean professional golfer.
+She played on the LPGA Tour.

-Early golf career
+Early life and amateur career

+In 1987, Park was born in South Korea.
 As an amateur, Park was a three time member of the South Korean National team.
 Park was twice runner-up in the South Korea Amateur Open.

+Professional career

-2005 was Park's first full year as a professional golfer.
+In 2005, was Park's first full year as a professional golfer.
 She won three times on the LPGA of Korea Tour which earned her rookie of the year honors.
 Park won another two KLPGA tournaments in 2006.

-LPGA Tour career

 Park earned her tour card at the 2007 LPGA qualifying school.
 She played in 28 LPGA events in 2008 and made the cut in 22 of them.
 Her best finish was a T4 and she earned $474,744 for the year, 35th on the tour's money list.

-At the second LPGA event of 2009, Honda LPGA Thailand, Park shot an opening round 79 in the tournament.
+At the second LPGA event of 2009, the Honda LPGA Thailand, Park shot an opening round 79 in the tournament.
 Shortly after her round was completed, Park had to go to a hospital.
 She was treated and released.
 Park completed the tournament, shooting rounds of 64, 69, 65, which enabled her to finish in solo second place three shots behind Lorena Ochoa.
 Later in 2009, Park finished second at the Mizuno Classic.

 On 20 November 2011, Park won her first LPGA Tour event, the CME Group Titleholders.
 She finished two shots ahead of Paula Creamer and Sandra Gal.